rvinluan/rvinluan.github.io/_drafts/2015-07-16-some-questions.md

 ###6.
 On a scale of 1 to 10, what are you a 10 at?

-Some people are afraid of bragging, but this can go either way
+Some people are afraid of bragging, but this can go either way.
+The best answers are the unexpectedly self-deprecating ones.